 Israel faces growing US calls for restraint amid renewed Gaza fighting

-Israel faced growing U.S. calls to avoid further harm to Palestinian civilians in its fight against Hamas militants in Gaza, as the warring sides on Sunday showed no sign of moving toward reviving their collapsed truce.
+Israel faced growing US calls to avoid further harm to Palestinian civilians in its fight against Hamas fighters in Gaza, as the warring sides on Sunday showed no sign of moving toward reviving their collapsed truce.

-As Israeli forces pounded the enclave following the breakdown of a temporary ceasefire, U.S. Vice President Kamala Harris said too many innocent Palestinians had been killed in Gaza, and U.S. Defense Secretary Lloyd Austin deemed it a "moral responsibility" for Israel to protect civilians.
+As Israeli forces pounded the enclave after the breakdown of a truce, Vice President Kamala Harris said too many innocent Palestinians had been killed in Gaza, and Defense Secretary Lloyd Austin deemed it a "moral responsibility" for Israel to protect civilians.

 With renewed fighting stretching into a third day, residents feared the air and artillery bombardment was just the prelude to an Israeli ground operation in the southern strip that would pen them into a shrinking area and possibly try to push them across into Egypt.

+Seven Palestinians were killed and several injured in an Israeli raid on a house east of Rafah city in southern Gaza, the Hamas-led interior ministry said on Sunday.

+Planes destroyed several houses in Al-Karara town near Khan Younis overnight, killing several people, including children, according to Palestinian health officials.

-The Gaza health ministry said at least 193 Palestinians had been killed since the weeklong truce ended on Friday, adding to the more than 15,000 Palestinian dead since the start of the war.
+Gaza's health ministry said earlier at least 193 Palestinians had been killed since the week-long truce ended on Friday, adding to the more than 15,000 Palestinian dead since the start of the war.
 Israel has sworn to annihilate Hamas following its Oct.
-7 rampage in southern Israel in which it says 1,200 people were killed and more than 200 taken hostage.
+7 rampage in southern Israel, in which it says 1,200 people were killed and more than 200 taken hostage.

 "Frankly, the scale of civilian suffering, and the images and videos coming from Gaza, are devastating," Harris told reporters.

-Austin weighed in with perhaps his strongest comments to date on Israel's need to protect civilians in Gaza, calling it "moral responsibility and strategic imperative."
+Austin weighed in with perhaps his strongest comments yet on Israel's need to protect civilians in Gaza, calling it a "moral responsibility and strategic imperative".

-"If you drive them into the arms of the enemy, you replace a tactical victory with a strategic defeat," Austin told a defense forum in Simi Valley, California.
+"If you drive them into the arms of the enemy, you replace a tactical victory with a strategic defeat," Austin told a defence forum in Simi Valley, California.

-Austin, who pledged that the U.S. would stand by Israel as its "closest friend in the world," also said he pressed Israeli officials to dramatically expand Gaza's access to humanitarian aid.
+Austin, who pledged the US would stand by Israel as its "closest friend in the world", said he pressed Israeli officials to dramatically expand Gaza's access to humanitarian aid.

-Prime Minister Benjamin Netanyahu, at a news conference in Tel Aviv on Saturday, said Israel was continuing to work in coordination with the U.S. and international organizations to define "safe areas" for Gaza civilians.

-"This is important because we have no desire to harm the population," Netanyahu said.
-"We have a very strong desire to hurt Hamas."

-Mark Regev, a senior adviser to Netanyahu, said Israel did not want to see Gaza's civilians caught in the crossfire and was making a "maximum effort" to safeguard them.

-He said that when the war was over, Israel would seek a "security envelope" to prevent Hamas from positioning itself on the Gaza border.
+Senior Netanyahu adviser Mark Regev said when the war was over, Israel would seek a "security envelope" to prevent Hamas from positioning itself on the Gaza border.

-Robert Mardini, head of the International Committee of the Red Cross, told Reuters the renewed fighting was "a new layer of destruction coming on top of massive, unparalleled destruction."

 Gaza health officials said that in addition to the death toll, 650 people had been wounded since the truce collapsed.

-With conditions inside Gaza reaching the "breaking point," in Mardini's words, the first aid trucks since the end of the truce entered from Egypt through the Rafah crossing on Saturday, Egyptian security and Red Crescent sources said.
-Some 100 trucks passed through, the sources said.
+The first aid trucks since the end of the truce entered from Egypt through the Rafah crossing on Saturday, Egyptian security and Red Crescent sources said.
+Some 100 trucks passed through, they said.

-A senior official said Israel would facilitate the provision of humanitarian aid to Gaza's civilians.

 The warring sides blamed each other for the collapse of the truce, during which Hamas had released hostages in exchange for Palestinian prisoners held in Israeli jails.